Help Center/ Cloud Container Engine/ Getting Started/ Deploying an Application in a CCE Cluster Using a Helm Chart

 Select a VPC for the cluster.

 If no VPC is available, click Create VPC to create one.
-After the VPC is created, click the refresh icon.
-For details about how to create a VPC, see Creating a VPC and Subnet.
+After creating the VPC, click the refresh icon.
+For details, see Creating a VPC with Subnet.

 Select a subnet.
-Nodes in the cluster are assigned with the IP addresses in the subnet.
+Nodes in the cluster will be assigned IP addresses from this subnet.

 Network Model